frankw2/frank-website/_includes/bio.md

 focused on early-stage security and enterprise infrastructure investments.
 If you are working on a cool startup in this space, please email me!

+You can also follow my thoughts on tech and research as a enterprise/security VC and recovering academic through [my weekly newsletter, Frankly Speaking](https://mailchi.mp/5fea8517cbe3/frankly-speaking).

 This website is from an old life where I did academia for a living.
 However, I still write about cool technical ideas and occasionally publish papers.
 To keep up with what's happening in my life,